Low emission cars 2020

-The selection criteria for the list of low emission cars is tail-pipe CO2 emissions which do not tell the full story; Next Green Car has developed the Next Green Car Rating, a unique lifecyle rating which takes into account not just the tail-pipe CO2 emissions but also the CO2 emissions and air pollutants across the life of a vehicle.
-This provides a single rating from 1 for low impact to 100 for high impact and allows comparison across fuel types.
-This measure aswell as MPG, OTR and fuel type are shown on the list of low emission cars below.
+The selection criteria for the list of low emission cars is tail-pipe CO2 emissions which do not tell the full story; Next Green Car has developed the NGC Rating, a unique lifecyle rating which takes into account not just the tail-pipe CO2 emissions but also the CO2 emissions and air pollutants across the life of a vehicle.
+To calculate emissions for a specific vehicle and distance use the Car Emissions Calculator

-If you wish to refine your search by more criteria, go to the main green car search area.
+If you wish to refine your search by more criteria, please use the new car search.

 What are the different types of vehicle emissions?

-In addition, Next Green Car provides a unique lifecycle NGC Rating for all models which takes into account all emissions, not juut tail-pipe CO2; most definitions of low emission cars look at tail-pipe CO2 only.
+Next Green Car provides a unique lifecycle NGC Rating for all models which takes into account all emissions, not just tail-pipe CO2.
+This is more comprehensive than definitions of low emission cars which look at tail-pipe CO2 only.
 The UK government has recently defined an Ultra Low Emission Vehicle (ULEV) as one which emits 75g CO2/km or less.
-These vehicles qualify for a 100% discount on the Congestion Charge.
+These vehicles qualify for a 100% discount on the London Congestion Charge.